High-Quality Entity Segmentation and Grounding: Experiments

 \subsection{Visualization}

 Figure~\ref{fig.user_interface} displays the user interface of our GELLA framework, showcasing its capabilities in image captioning, entity recognition, and panoptic narrative grounding.
-In this interactive interface, GELLA first describes the image and outputs a long caption.
-Then, it extracts each semantic noun and associates them with the provided entity segmentation masks.
+The GELLA model first describes the image in this interactive interface and outputs a long caption.
+Then, it extracts each semantic noun and associates it with the provided entity segmentation masks.
 Additionally, the GELLA framework can incorporate existing segmentation results as input.

-The Figure~\ref{fig.supp_1},~\ref{fig.supp_2} and~\ref{fig.supp_3} show more visualization results between long text caption generated by GPT-4V and entity segmentation results by CropFormer.
+More results are available in the appendix.